fbpx

 • Arrival and Check-in: Arrive at the designated meeting point and check in with your outfitter.

 • Gear Up: You’ll be outfitted with a PFD, helmet, and paddle.
-If the weather is chilly, you might also receive a wetsuit or splash jacket.
+If the weather is chilly or the water is cold, you might also receive a wetsuit or splash jacket.

-• On the Water: Start with basic paddling techniques on calmer waters before heading into more challenging rapids.
+• On the Water: Typically, your guide will start by teaching you basic paddling techniques on calmer water before heading into more challenging rapids.

-• Wrap Up: After the trip, you’ll help gather gear and head back to base, where many times you can view photos and relive your exciting experience.
+• Wrap Up: After the trip, you’ll help gather gear and head back to base, where many times you can view photos, shop for souvenirs, and relive your exciting experience.
+Don’t forget to tip your guide – gratuity is greatly appreciated if you had a great experience!

-Many beginners to white water rafting often wonder, is whitewater rafting dangerous?
+Many beginners to whitewater rafting often wonder, is whitewater rafting dangerous?
 Like any adventure sport, there are inherent risks due to the dynamic nature of river environments.
-However, with the right preparation, guidance and safety measures, white water rafting can be a safe and exciting adventure.
+However, with the right preparation, guidance and safety measures, whitewater rafting can be a safe and exciting adventure.
+Outfitters take your safety seriously and have the equipment, experience, and training to mitigate that risk.

 • Rapids: rivers are graded on a scale from Class I to Class VI (see chart above).
 The risk increases with the class of rapids, with higher classes requiring more skill and expertise.

-• Guide Expertise: Professional guides who are trained and experienced in river navigation, safety measures and emergency response play an important role in managing the risks associated with whitewater rafting.
-Guides help to mitigate risks and make strategic decisions about which sections of the river are safe to navigate based on conditions and the group’s skill level.
+• Guide Expertise: Professional guides who are trained and experienced in river navigation and emergency response play an important role in managing the risks associated with whitewater rafting.
+Guides help to mitigate risks and make strategic decisions about which sections of the river are appropriate to navigate based on conditions and the group’s skill level.

 • Safety Gear: Wearing the right safety gear, including helmets, PFDs, and sometimes wet or drysuits, significantly reduces the risk of injury.